jeremy-koch/MCEN3030/0_details/course-intro.md

 :width: 550px
 :align: center

 Nonlinear/chaotic differential equations can be "solved" using the numerical techniques learned in this class (Runge-Kutta Method).
-Here is a phase diagram, inspiration and equation from: Njah "Synchronization via active control of parametrically and externally excited Φ6 Van der Pol and Duffing oscillators and application to secure communications."
-Journal of Vibration and control 17.4 (2011): 493-504.
+Here is a phase diagram, inspiration and equation from: Njah "Synchronization via active control of parametrically and externally excited Φ6 Van der Pol and Duffing oscillators and application to secure communications" Journal of Vibration and control 17.4 (2011): 493-504.
 Plot created with Julia's "Plots" package (after calculating the trajectories using Runge-Kutta).
 ```